 David Haines qualified in medicine in 1998 and practised as a junior doctor in both medicine and surgery prior to joining the Bar in 2005.
-He has since built a broad ranging, complex, clinical and dental negligence and personal injury practice.
-His also undertakes in sports, Court of Protection and inquest work.
+He has since built a broad ranging, complex, Clinical and Dental Negligence and Personal Injury practice.
+David also undertakes in Sports and Inquest Work.
 He has considerable experience in advisory work, settling pleadings including schedules of special damages and counter schedules.

 He accepts instructions in multi track cases and undertakes work at all stages of the litigation process from pre-issue advisory work, drafting and applications, through to post-judgment costs assessments and appeals.
 He acts for both Claimants and Defendants.